1. Understanding SDM

 These questions can help you think about choosing your supporter or supporters.
 You can get help deciding who to choose as a supporter from anyone you want to ask.

 Note about choosing supporters for people in states with SDM laws: Some states have supported decision-making laws.
 Each of these laws is different.
 Some of these laws have rules about whether someone who is paid to work with you can be your supporter.
-If you are living in one of these states and you want to have a paid caregiver as a supporter, you should talk to a lawyer for advice to see if this is okay under your state’s laws.
+If you are living in one of these states and you want to have a paid caregiver as a supporter, you should talk to a lawyer for advice to see what is okay under your state’s laws.

 3. Working with Multiple Supporters